-Note: For all targeting options, you can choose whether to Target Selected or Exclude Selected.
-For example, You can use the Exclude Selected option to select all browsers but exclude Google Chrome.
+For most targeting options, you can choose whether to Target Selected or Block Selected.
+For example, you can use the Block Selected option to select all browsers but block Google Chrome.

-There is also a day-parting feature to select the exact times when you want your campaigns to run and in which time-zone.
-This option can be found on Step 2 of creating a campaign, under Show Advanced Targeting Options.
+Our platform has a day-parting feature to select the exact times when you want your campaigns to run and in which time zone.

 Using this feature, you can choose the times and days you want to schedule your campaign to run.
 On the right-hand side, just above the ad-schedule box there is a drop-down menu where you can select the time zone for your selection.

 Here you can target or exclude users who have reached certain Conversion Goals.
 Once retargeting is enabled, you will have to select one of the following options for each conversion goal in your account:

 - Positive: You ask the system to target users who have reached that re-targeted page.

 - Negative:: You ask the system to exclude users who have reached that re-targeted page.